cloud-gov/.allstar/README.md

 ## Enabled Repos

-Allstar is configured in opt-in.
-[See here for the list of enabled repos](allstar.yaml).
-Feel free to submit a PR to enable/disable repos.
+Allstar is configured to opt-out.
+Feel free to submit a PR to disable repos.

 ## Policy Configuration